Robbery or Aggravated Robbery are serious charges here in Texas and it’s important to consult with a criminal defense attorney as soon as possible.

 If you’ve been arrested be sure to seek professional legal representation.

-Our team of Criminal Defense Attorneys here at Blizzard and Zimmerman will work with you to make sure your rights are protected.
+Our team of criminal defense lawyers here at Blizzard and Zimmerman will work with you to make sure your rights are protected.

-Call today to schedule a consultation with one of our Criminal Defense Attorneys.
+Call today to schedule a one-on-one consultation with one of our experienced lawyers.